 Tiger Woods won his fifth Masters title on April 14, 2019, marking his 15th major championship victory overall and his first major victory in over a decade.
 He was listed at No. 6 on the Official World Golf Ranking as of April 15, 2020.

-Within the last three years he’s positioned himself in five top-five finishes and five top-12 finishes, earning his latest victory in 2020 at the Zozo Championship in Japan.
-He also competed alongside his son Charlie in the 2020 PNC Championship, finishing 7th, National Club Golfer reports.
+Within the last five years he’s positioned himself in five top-five finishes and five top-12 finishes, earning his latest victory in 2020 at the Zozo Championship in Japan.
+He also competed alongside his son Charlie in the 2020 PNC Championship, finishing seventh, National Club Golfer reports.

 Earnings Beyond Golf Winnings

-How Tiger Spends His Millions
+How Tiger Woods Spends His Money

 Golf might require poise and patience, but Woods’ spending habits offer a glimpse into how he cuts loose.
-His major purchases include a $20 million yacht called “Privacy” equipped with a bar, Jacuzzi and gym, a mansion with a golf course as a backyard in Jupiter Island, Fla., and a private jet worth more than $50 million.
+His major purchases include a $20 million yacht called “Privacy” equipped with a bar, Jacuzzi and gym and a mansion with a golf course as a backyard in Jupiter Island, Florida that is worth $41 million.
+He also has a private jet worth more than $50 million.